Analysis | Where the race stands, one day before Election Day

 As for Florida, well, it’s always close.
 And the biggest reason these might be the two biggest states on Tuesday is readily apparent: They are two of the three biggest electoral vote prizes, after Texas, with Pennsylvania supplying 20 electoral votes and Florida 29.

-If Biden wins either of them, Trump’s path to victory becomes much more difficult if not prohibitive.
+If Biden wins either of them, Trump’s path to victory becomes much more difficult, if not prohibitive.
 If Trump wins both, he has much more of a fighting chance, without question.

 Seen enough in Nevada?